 (Olives from the Naschmarkt)

-Vienna also offers plenty of markets, niche stores, organic grocery chains, and similar.
+Of course, Vienna also offers plenty of markets, niche stores, organic grocery chains, and similar.
 Four particular tips, though…

 - For international flair, drop into the Naschmarkt, a large open-air food market with stalls from around the world and also plenty of places to grab a snack or meal

-- If you miss your British or American food, drinks, or snacks, try Bobby’s foodstore (my ongoing source of Branston pickle, salt & vinegar flavoured crisps, and Cadbury’s mini-eggs.)
+- If you miss your British or American food, drinks, or snacks, try Bobby’s foodstore (my ongoing source of Branston pickle, salt & vinegar flavoured crisps, and Cadbury’s mini-eggs)

-- Find information on Vienna’s supermarkets, which I’d rate as pretty inexpensive and good quality, though I have nothing to compare them with.
+- Find information on Vienna’s supermarkets, which I’d rate as relatively inexpensive and good quality, though I have nothing to compare them with.
 Most have a wide range of vegetarian, vegan, gluten-free, diabetic, and (particularly) organic products, too